 When litigation is necessary, Darren helps clients assert their rights.
 He’s successfully litigated high stakes commercial disputes with significant wins in connection with insurance coverage, RMBS, D&O coverage, and cyber insurance for some of the largest data breaches in history.
 He was part of the Orrick team for Credit Suisse that handled one of the only post-financial crisis RMBS cases to go to trial.

 A recognized leader, Darren has been ranked for his work on behalf of insurance policyholders by Legal 500, Chambers USA, and has been named a Law360 Rising Star, one of the "Best Lawyers Under 40" by the National Asian Pacific American Bar Association.

-Darren, co-Partner-in-Charge of Diversity and Inclusion at Orrick, is passionate about making the legal profession inclusive for all.
-In addition to his leadership at Orrick, Darren takes an active role in D&I industry engagements, including as a fellow in the Leadership Council on Legal Diversity and participating in the Diversity in Law Hackathon.
+Darren is a leader at Orrick serving currently as co-Partner-in-Charge of Diversity and Inclusion, and previously as deputy, co-leader and leader of the Complex Litigation and Dispute Resolution practice from 2016-2020.
+He is passionate about making the legal profession inclusive for all and takes an active role in D&I industry engagements, including as a fellow in the Leadership Council on Legal Diversity and participating in the Diversity in Law Hackathon.

 Darren also is deeply committed to pro bono work and community involvement.
 He’s handled administrative trials and hearings on behalf of asylum seekers and low-income tenants and provided litigation advice to nonprofit organizations.
 For his efforts, Legal Services for Children honored him with the Pro Bono Advocate Award twice.
 Currently, Darren is the chair of the Asian Americans Advancing Justice – Asian Law Caucus, and serves on the boards of Center for Gender & Refugee Studies and Legal Services for Children.